spilledBeansEverywhere/SMS-Speedrunning-Guide/pianta3.md

 Right before getting hit by the wind, hold forward.
 This forces Mario to fall forward, allowing you to gain more distance.

 Generally speaking, you will be pushed forward if you do this correctly.
-However, as there will be inconsistencies with every attempt, your positioning and how the wind hits Mario will vary and thus Marios falling trajectory will also vary somewhat.
+However, as there will be inconsistencies with every attempt, your positioning and how the wind hits Mario will vary and thus Marios falling trajectory will vary as well.
 You will simply need to practice this a lot, try to do everything in a uniform way and learn to deal with varying outcomes.

 ## Lava Movement
-During Mario's get-up animation after windpush, buffer a spinput, hold forward (towards the railing of the second mushroom) and perform a SJD just as Mario turns.
+During Mario's get-up animation after the windpush, buffer a spinput, hold forward (towards the railing of the second mushroom) and perform a SJD just as Mario is facing the desired direction.
 Finish with a big rollout onto the railing.

 It is very important that this movement is done correctly, as you will need to gain as much distance as you can.
-Failing to get enough distance could result in the later stages of the level to fail.
+Failing to gain enough distance could result in the later stages of the level to fail.

 You may need to carefully adjust the camera during this phase.
 This is best left up to practice, as how much you need to adjust your camera can vary with every attempt.

 ## Railing
 Right before landing on the railing, adjust the camera and buffer a spinput to prepare for a SJD to the big mushroom.
-Make sure to use the space on the railing to your advantage by taking a few extra steps if you didn't get enough distance post damage boost.
+Make sure to use the space on the railing to your advantage by taking a few extra steps, if you didn't get enough distance post damage boost.

 The limited space on the railing can make it easy to unintentionally run off into the lava.
 This makes it important to **IMMIDIETELY** hold the controlstick in the direction of the big mushroom.
-Doing this too slowly could result in Mario running just slighly in the direction you were holding after the spinput, and ending up in the lava.
+Doing this too slowly could result in Mario running just slightly in the direction you were holding after the spinput, and ending up in the lava.

 ## Momentum Spin
 When doing the momentum spin off the mushroom, a good visual cue for where to land is to look for the left most white spot: